mu-majid/Advanced-CSS-SaSS/Trillo-project/NOTES.md

 * <figure> element is a good choice for user reviews.

 * `z-index` only works if the position is set on the element.

+* Centring text in an an inline element like `a` could be done by using `line-height` property and setting it to the exact inline element height would center the content.